Current students may log in to Student Central to view the current semester’s course schedule.

 CCJ 4933r Seminar in Criminology (3) This course introduces varying topics of selected interest and contemporary significance, discussed in a seminar format.
 May be repeated to a maximum of six semester hours.

 CCJ 4938r Special Topics in Criminology (3) This course content varies as instructors present different developments, problems, and controversies.
-May be repeated to a maximum of twelve semester hours.
+May be repeated to a maximum of fifteen semester hours.
 May be repeated during the same semester.

 CCJ 4940 Internship in Criminology (15) (S/U grade only.)
 This internship facilitates field placement in an approved criminal justice agency for integration of theory and practice through participant observation study.